pytorch/torchtune/docs/source/api_ref_models.rst

 All models from `Mistral AI family <https://mistral.ai/technology/#models>`_.

-Pre-trained models can be download from the Hugging Face Hub with the following command:
+Pre-trained models can be downloaded from the Hugging Face Hub with the following command:

 .. code-block:: bash